North & South Carolina Annulment Attorney

 Both North and South Carolina have similar grounds for annulment, including:

 North Carolina also allows for annulment if either party was under the age of 16 at the time of marriage.
-However, South Carolina does not specifically address underage marriage as a ground for annulment.
+However, South Carolina does not explicitly address underage marriage as a ground for annulment.

 When to Hire an Annulment Attorney